- Written by Dr.Mehmet Demircioglu

 The condition does not have to disappear forever before surgery.
 The plan is built around control, timing, and maintenance, because seborrheic dermatitis can settle and then return when the scalp routine is poor or the skin becomes irritated again.

 On examination, the condition of the scalp matters more than the name of the condition.
 A settled scalp and an inflamed scalp are very different surgical situations.
+Recent dye or bleach can change that examination, so hair dye before hair transplant belongs in the same scalp readiness discussion before surgery.

-Yes.
 The condition should be controlled before surgery.
 I do not need a perfect scalp, because real skin is rarely perfect, but I do need the scalp quiet enough for safe planning and clean graft placement.

 In consultation, the signs I look for include active redness, thick scaling, tenderness, scratching marks, folliculitis, oily crust, and infection.
 If these signs are strong, the wiser decision is usually to treat the scalp first.
+When crusting and pustules come with patchy scarring loss, I do not treat it like dandruff. folliculitis decalvans timing before hair transplant becomes the safer reference point.

 This is part of candidacy in general.
 A patient may want surgery, but the surgeon has to decide whether the timing is right.
 That same timing question is part of deciding who is a good candidate for a hair transplant.

 A few dry flakes after shampooing are not the same as an active seborrheic flare.
 The concern rises when flaking comes with redness, oiliness, soreness, constant itching, pustules, broken skin, or heavy scale.
 Stress, unsuitable products, sweating, oil buildup, and overtreatment can all make a reactive scalp worse.
+If the main symptom is itch, I use the same timing logic explained in itchy scalp before hair transplant surgery before deciding whether the skin is ready.

 If you come to surgery with an irritated scalp, you may also be more likely to scratch, rub, worry about redness, and misread normal healing signs.
 A controlled scalp does not guarantee the outcome, but it removes one avoidable source of confusion.